Sparronator9999/YAMDCC/README.md

 Below are some changes I would like to make before a 1.0 release of YAMDCC:

-- [ ] Fix any remaining bugs and QoL features before the 1.0 release.
+- [ ] Fix any remaining bugs before the 1.0 release.
   - Beta releases are currently available for v1.0.
 Please download them from [Releases](https://github.com/Sparronator9999/YAMDCC/releases) and report any problems to [the issue tracker](https://github.com/Sparronator9999/YAMDCC/issues)